umeraza/SEFormer/README.md

 values are explicit assumptions in the configs.

-Evaluate the selected checkpoint and save predictions, macro metrics, per-class metrics, and a row-normalized confusion matrix:
+Evaluate the selected checkpoint and save predictions, macro metrics, per-class metrics, and confusion matrix:

 ```bash
 python scripts/evaluate.py \